sherinsugathan/GeoVis/README.md

 $ export __NV_PRIME_RENDER_OFFLOAD=1
 $ export __GLX_VENDOR_LIBRARY_NAME=nvidia
 ```
+Here, the first variable will tell the system to offload the rendering to the discrete card, the second variable will force applications to use the NVIDIA's GLX stuff.

 2. Clone the repository - `git clone https://github.com/sherinsugathan/GeoVis.git`
 3. Install dependencies.
    `$ pip install -r requirements.txt`
 4. Run `python mainWindow.py`.

-The first variable will tell the system to offload the rendering to the discrete card, the second variable will force applications to use the NVIDIA's GLX stuff.

 ## II.
 Steps for Running GeoVis Under EduCloud OnDemand
 Educloud On Demand is a service within the Educloud research infrastructure that enables running interactive, and/or graphical applications on the Fox HPC cluster.
 Unlike mimi, Fox cluster is hosting more advanced GPUs that can help render large datasets.